StackVista/stackstate-agent/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] E2E/Molecule test

-### Step 4: I'm confident that everything is properly tested:
-I got a PO / QA Approval by:
-- [ ] Name
+### Describe how to test your changes

-Write there any instructions and details that should be tested during the QA.
+Write here in detail how you have tested your changes and instructions on how this should be tested in QA.